software-tools-books/js4ds/_en/vis.md

 vegaEmbed("#vis", spec, options)
 ```

+In step 2,
-- Step 2: `npm install vega vega-lite vega-embed`
+we `npm install vega vega-lite vega-embed`.
-- Only require the `vegaEmbed`  in `app.js`
+We only require `vegaEmbed`  in `app.js`;
-  - Parcel should find and bundle all of the dependencies
+Parcel will then find and bundle all of the dependencies for us:

 ```
 const vegaEmbed = require('vega-embed')
 ```

-- Run this: nothing appears in the page
+When we run this, though, nothing appears in the page.
-  - Look in the console: browser tells us that `vegaEmbed` is not a function
+Looking in the browser console,
+we see a message telling us that `vegaEmbed` is not a function.
-  - Open it in the object inspector (FIXME: screenshot)
+If we open `vegaEmbed` in the object inspector,
-  - Sure enough, the thing we want is called `vegaEmbed.default`
+we see that the thing we want is actually called `vegaEmbed.default`.

+FIXME: screenshot of object inspector

-- This is where we trip over something that's still painful in 2018
+What we have tripped over is something that's still painful in 2018.
-  - Old method of getting libraries is `require`, and that's still what Node supports as of Version 10.9.0
+The old method of getting libraries is `require`,
+and that's still what Node supports as of Version 10.9.0.
-  - New standard is `import`
+The new standard is `import`,
-  - Allows a module to define a default value so that `import 'something'` gets a function, a class, or whatever
+which allows a module to define a default value so that `import 'something'` gets a function, a class, or whatever.
-  - Which is really handy, but `require` doesn't work that way
+This is really handy, but `require` doesn't work that way.

-- Using Node on the command, we can:
-  - Add the `--experimental-modules` flag
+Using Node on the command line, we can either add the `--experimental-modules` flag
-  - Rename our files with a `.mjs` extension
+or rename our files with a `.mjs` extension,
-  - Both of which are annoying
+both of which are annoying.
+Alternatively,
-- Alternative: get the thing we want by accessing `.default` during import
+we can get the thing we want by accessing `.default` during import,
-  - Or by referring to `vegaEmbed.default` when we call
+or by referring to `vegaEmbed.default` when we call it.
+These choices are also annoying,
+but after a bit of fiddling and cursing,
+we decide to make the fix as the library is loaded:

 ```
 const vegaEmbed = require('vega-embed').default